UFOstart/UFOStart/PROVISIONING.md

 Standard VM Layout
 ------------------

-The VMs are stiock Ubuntu 12.04LTS instances with the latest: nginx, python and redis installed.
+The VMs are stock Ubuntu 12.04LTS instances with the latest: nginx, python and redis installed.

 Nginx is located in: